All Episodes

 The one exception was Vietnam.

-America's engagement with uh Iran would resemble the Bill Clinton administration's aerial attack on Serbia rather than the Iraq wars, for there is no reason at all to employ ground troops.
+America's engagement with Iran would resemble the Bill Clinton administration's aerial attack on Serbia rather than the Iraq wars, where there is no reason at all to employ ground troops.

 God takes care of drunks, small children, and the United States of America.